piemar/mongodb-kmip-fle-queryable/README.md

 cd /kmip/csfle_vault_kmip/
 python3 vault_encrypt_with_kmip.py
 ```
+The application will decrypt the fields defined in the collections validation schema.
+Fields that should be shown encrypted are ssn, contact.mobile, contact.email

 # Cleanup
 If you want to rerun setup, delete vault/data folder. only the data folder.